 Late Changes in Breast Shape

-The breast may grow again late in life, during pregnancy or menopause.
+The breasts may grow again late in life, during pregnancy or menopause.
 They may also drop.
 It maybe that you would consider secondary surgery later in life.
 This is especially an important consideration to young patients.

 Anaesthetic Complications